Applying

 Do I need to submit a GRE/GMAT score as part of the application process?

-Cambridge do not use the GRE system for admissions – our admissions panel will be looking at a combination of your research proposal, references and academic grades.
+- Cambridge do not use the GRE system for admissions.
+Our admissions panel will be looking at a combination of your research proposal, references and academic grades.

 Which college should I apply to?

-The University of Cambridge is a collegiate university, and each college offers an extra dimension to student life.
+The University of Cambridge is a collegiate university and each college offers an extra dimension to student life.
 All students are required to be members of a college.

 Cambridge colleges are not associated with particular academic disciplines.
 All teaching for graduate students is provided by the department or faculty, not by the college.
 You are therefore free to apply to any college you choose.
 When you are choosing your college, you may like to think about the following questions: